 Bastimentos is very close to Isla Colon, known for its surfing spots; you can catch a taxi boat.
 Both islands are stunning, but Bastimentos has a much more laidback vibe, with fewer parties.
 It is an excellent place to relax and enjoy the beach.
 Besides the beaches, the island belongs to the National Marine Park, protected by the National Environmental Authority of Panama.
 And the Red Frog Island Resort’s Nature Preserve is home to the red frogs known as Strawberry Poison-dart frogs that inhabit the forest near the Red Frog beach.

 The Isla of Bastimentos is a mandatory place when visiting Panama.

 Fort San Lorenzo

-Due to Its historical importance in defense of the Caribbean coast, the Fort San Lorenzo along with Portobelo (a historic port 50 km from the Chagres) are classified as UNESCO world heritage sites.
+Due to Its historical importance in defending the Caribbean coast, Fort San Lorenzo, along with Portobelo (a historic port 50 km from the Chagres), are classified as UNESCO world heritage sites.

 Pin it for later